Lomank123/shared-music/README.md

 ![Alt text](./sharedmusic/main/static/images/sharedmusic_black.svg)

 **Shared Music** service provides you rooms where you can listen to music with friends or anyone else who wants to come in.
 All you have to do is click create room button and share the link.
 It's that simple!
-See all the features below.
+See all the features [here](#features).

 **Main goals:**
-- Provide a useful service which will allow anyone listen to music, share it and play at the same time
+- Provide useful service which will let anyone create music rooms for shared listening and communicating
 - Construct WebSocket-based application
 - Gain team work experience